Sorry, you need to enable JavaScript to visit this website.

 Practicals

-As required – optional research methods surgeries and workshops for attendance depending on research methods being used
+As required, including group project simulations in applying research to policing on real life issues.
+There are also optional research methods surgeries and workshops for attendance depending on research methods being used.

 Small group teaching